HowestX/howestx-docs/final.md

 ###### Elasticsearch SSL certificate trouble

-In the latest elease, you may see an error with Elasticsearch's certificate:
+In the latest release, you may see an error with Elasticsearch's certificate

     TASK: [elasticsearch | download elasticsearch] ****************************